Skip to content

 pip install -e ".[docs]"

-Submitor is the single entry point for job submission and job management.
-Start with the local backend so you can validate your workflow without a cluster.
+Start with the local scheduler so you can validate your workflow without a cluster:

 Submit a Job